Verdagon/Vale/docs/regions/Regions.md

  * Look up the name of the region from inside the struct.
  * Make it deterministic, so we can always determine a struct's default region id.

 We go with the latter; the function TemplataCompiler.getDefaultRegionId will tell us the region id for any template.
+Search TRWGM for some instances of this.